Alluxio/alluxio/docs/en/operation/StressBench.md

 The StressBench is consisted of different tests to help you test the metadata and IO performance of the Alluxio system.
 The following benchmark tools are currently supported:
+* `FuseIOBench` - A benchmark tool measuring the IO performance of Alluxio through Fuse interface.
+* `RpcBench` - A benchmark tool which simulates RPCs with a specified load and concurrency.
+* `StressClientBench` - A benchmark tool measuring the IO performance of Alluxio through the client.
 * `StressMasterBench` - A benchmark tool measuring the master performance of Alluxio.
-* `StressClientBench` - A benchmark tool measuring the IO performance of Alluxio through the client.
 * `StressWorkerBench` - A benchmark tool measuring the IO performance of Alluxio with single node.
-* `UfsIOBench` - A benchmark tool measuring the IO performance to UFS.
+* `UfsIOBench` - A benchmark tool measuring the IO throughput between the Alluxio cluster and the UFS.
-* `FuseIOBench` - A benchmark tool measuring the IO performance of Alluxio through Fuse interface.

 ## High-Level Design
 StressBench is a job that runs with the job service.
 Therefore, the design follows what the job